The most frequently asked question (behind what to bring in general) is “what do I wear to traditions?!”

 **both of the dresses shown above are NOT appropriate alone because of the straps, they both have high necklines and low hems it is ONLY the straps that make them inappropriate.
 By adding a cardigan or a blazer both make an excellent choice for Traditions!**

 Jewelry: SIMPLE.
-More is less.
+Less is more.
 It’s cliche, but avoid loud jewelry.
 Stud earrings, only one set if you have multiple holes.
 1 ring (outside of wedding and engagement rings).
 Small necklaces that sit high on the chest.
 1 or 2 small bracelets.
 All of these are acceptable for business attire and follow the Disney Look, however please do NOT wear all of these together.
 If you wear rings, maybe skip the bracelets.
 If you wear the bracelets, maybe skip the necklace.

 Headwear: Glasses should be solid and the stems should match the front.
 No bandanas or hats should be worn.
 And hair colors should be natural.
 You may wish to have your sunglasses with you for the MK portion.
 Sunglasses should also follow the solid color rule and the lenses should be light enough for others to see your eyes and may not be mirrored.